Plausible GMM: A Quasi-Bayesian Approach: Empirical Applications

-where $\gamma$ represents the direct effect of the instrument on the outcome.
-Considering the setting of Linear IV(1), this augmented structure then suggests that we would specify the moment equation as $\mathbb{E}[g(Z_t, \theta)] = \gamma \E[D_t^2] = \mu$ if we knew $\gamma$.
-If we then were willing to maintain the belief that the justification for exclusion of $D_t$ is convincing enough for us to believe that we should center our prior for $\gamma$ over no direct effect, we would want to specify a prior centered over 0.
-Given that $D_t$ is log mortality among Europeans several hundred years prior to 1995, one might also be willing to say that there is relatively little scope for the direct effect of $D_t$ to be large.
-We benchmark our prior using the subjective belief that, with high probability, the elasticity of GDP with respect to settler mortality is no larger than 10\%, corresponding to $\gamma$ no larger than 0.1.
-We then encode these prior beliefs by specifying the prior for the entry of $\mu$ corresponding to the $D_t$ moment as a mean zero Gaussian with standard deviation $0.05 \sqrt{\frac{1}{T}\sum_{t} D_t^2}$.
-We believe this provides a sensible benchmark in this example, encoding the prior belief that we found the original argument in \cite{acemoglu2001colonial} compelling in having prior mass tightly concentrated around 0 but allowing for modest probability of relatively large deviations (say direct effects with magnitudes between 0.05 and 0.1) and relatively small probability of larger deviations.
-We then complete the prior by assuming the other entries of $\mu$ behave similarly to the one corresponding to the instrument.
+We can then capture subjective beliefs about misspecification by placing a proper prior over $\pi$.
+We start by centering this prior at 0, reflecting the subjective belief that the arguments for exclusion and exogeneity are compelling enough to center our beliefs on no direct effect of the instrument and no endogeneity in the control variable.
+We then focus on the element of $\pi$ associated with the excluded instrument.
+Given that $D_t$ is log mortality among Europeans several hundred years prior to 1995, one might reasonably believe there is limited scope for the direct effect of $D_t$ to be large.
+We benchmark our prior using the subjective belief that, with high probability, the elasticity of GDP with respect to settler mortality is no larger than 10\%, corresponding to the last entry of $\pi$ being no larger than 0.1.
+We encode these beliefs by specifying a mean-zero Gaussian prior for the entry of $\pi$ corresponding to $D_t$ with standard deviation $0.05$.
+We regard this as a sensible benchmark in this setting.
+It places substantial prior mass near 0, reflecting the view that the argument in \cite{acemoglu2001colonial} is broadly persuasive, while still allowing for moderate violations and assigning less mass to larger departures.
+We complete the prior by assuming the other entries of $\pi$ behave similarly to the one corresponding to the instrument.
 Specifically, our baseline (denoted ``PGMM-g'') uses a Gaussian prior given by

-where $\Sigma_T = T^{-1} \sum_{t=1}^{T} (1, W_t, D_t)^\top (1, W_t, D_t)$ and $\Omega_d = 0.05^2 I_3$.
+where $\Sigma_T = T^{-1} \sum_{t=1}^{T} (1, W_t, D_t^\top)^\top (1, W_t, D_t^\top)$ and $\Omega_d = 0.05^2 I_3$.

 For Linear IV(2), we follow a similar approach.
 Here, the additional instrument is the proportion of the population of European descent.
-Assuming its direct impact on the outcome is, with high probability, no greater than 0.01 (a semi-elasticity of 1\%), we extend the Gaussian prior construction used in Linear IV(1) by setting
+Assuming that its direct impact on the outcome is, with high probability, no greater than 0.01 (a semi-elasticity of 1\%), we extend the Gaussian prior construction used in Linear IV(1) by setting $\Sigma_T = T^{-1} \sum_{t=1}^{T} (1, W_t, D_t^\top)^\top (1, W_t, D_t^\top)$ and

 where the final diagonal entry corresponds to the new instrument.